burntcouch/ehybasic/README.md

 # Microsoft BASIC for the [Hydra-16](https://github.com/danstruthers/hydra-16) hardware project:

-<p>Thanks to Ben Eater's project [here](https://github.com/beneater/msbasic) and his wonderful 6502 breadboard YouTube projects [here](https://www.youtube.com/@BenEater/videos).</p>
+Thanks to Ben Eater's project [here](https://github.com/beneater/msbasic) and his wonderful 6502 breadboard YouTube projects [here](https://www.youtube.com/@BenEater/videos).

-<p>And of course this would be impossible without [mist64's](https://github.com/mist64/msbasic) and collaborators' work on the most ancient and hoary versions of MS-BASIC known to man...</p>
+And of course this would be impossible without [mist64's](https://github.com/mist64/msbasic) and collaborators' work on the most ancient and hoary versions of MS-BASIC known to man...
 ---------------------------------------------------------------------------------------------------
 # HOWTO:  Installing BASIC on the Hydra-16